-9. Frozen foods need to be properly thawed before cooking or part of the continuous cooking process.
+7. Frozen foods need to be properly thawed before cooking or part of the continuous cooking process.

-Reheating:
+Reheating

-All potentially hazardous foods that have been cooked and then refrigerated shall be rapidly reheated to 165° F or more throughout within 30 minutes, before being served or placed in a hot food storage unit.
+All potentially hazardous foods that have been cooked and then refrigerated shall be rapidly reheated to 165° F or hotter before being served or placed in a hot food storage unit.

-Thawing:
+Thawing

-Foods are to be thawed in refrigerated units at temperatures not to exceed 41° F, under cold running water, in the microwave oven, during the cooking process, or by other methods approved by the health department.
+Foods are to be thawed in refrigerated units at temperatures not to exceed 41° F, under cold running water, in the microwave oven, during the cooking process, or by other methods approved by the Health Department.

-Holding:
+Holding

-Potentially hazardous foods must be stored at temperatures below 41 $^{\circ}$ F (under refrigeration) or above 135 $^{\circ}$ F (hot holding) at all times, except when undergoing necessary preparation.
+Potentially hazardous foods must be stored at temperatures below 41° F (under refrigeration) or above 135° F (hot holding) at all times, except when undergoing necessary preparation.
 Room temperature storage of potentially hazardous foods is not allowed.
 Products not found at the above temperatures are subject to embargo/destruction.